 By 2015 it was obvious the box was no longer big enough for the bees, so we needed to replace it.
 We had been thinking for some time about the different types of hives, and now seemed a good time to experiment.
 We decided to replace this box with a topbar hive- see the process here.

-The bees have taken to it extremely well so far!
+The bees took to it well, and this was a lovely healthy hive until damaged by a tree branch.
 We also decided to change the kitchen Langstroth hive into a Warre.
 It was going well as it was, however we had more than enough honey and had read about the different styles and perhaps the more natural method for the bees, so decided to give it a go.

 We cut some full comb from the Langstroth frames, and cable tied it into frames for the Warre, leaving some empty.
 We then removed the top super completely, and the queen excluder, and replaced some of the emptyish brood frames will full honey frames-our logic being that the queen would run out of room in the brood box and move into the Warre box.